polarmobile/coffeescript-style-guide/cs_style_guide.md

           strType = Object::toString.call(obj)
           classToType[strType] or "object"

+## Exceptions

+If you're doing something non-trivial, feel free to use exceptions.

+Custom exceptions may also be used in order to return more descriptive error information.

 ## Other

 CoffeeScript prefers to use parentheses to group methods, rather than group method parameters.
 For example, jQuery `$` without a parenthesis: